chrleon/teslacam/README.md

 The solution is to partition the USB disk into two partitions, one for TeslaCam and one for Media.

-I have found that a USB stick with both a TeslaCam folder and Media on the same disk, is not recognised as other than a dashcam recorder.
+I have found that a USB stick with both a TeslaCam folder and Media on the same disk, is not recognized as other than a dashcam recorder.

 This is for Mac OS.
 Windows will follow later.
-It is far esier on Windows.
+It is far easier on Windows.

 ## The How-to
 There a a few steps tp make this work, especially on Mac OS.
 Windows is much simpler.
 Use the disk Management tool to partition the disks.
 I'll make a guide later for that, but on a Mac it is a bit more cumbersome.